 Separation of the student from the University for a definite period of time during which the student is excluded from classes, residence on campus, and all privileges and activities of the University.
 During a period of suspension, a student is not permitted on University property without the written permission of the Dean of Students.
-Suspension is recorded on the student's academic record for the period of the suspension and removed upon completion of the suspension period.
+Suspension is recorded on the student's academic record for the period of the suspension.
+Upon termination of the suspension period, the student may petition the Dean of Students for reinstatement to their former status; the Dean must approve readmission/reinstatement.
+The University reserves the right to readmit or deny readmission to a student following a period of suspension.